Hydrocynus goliath: Diet

 When hunting, this fish uses the calmer eddies of the rapids to ambush its prey, using its keen sight to detect prey.
 When a target is noticed, the fish accelerates to chase it down.
-The Nile crocodile is the only known predator of mature goliath tigerfish.
+The Nile crocodile is the only known natural predator of mature goliath tigerfish.
+Humans are also considered predators as they hunt tigerfish for food and sport.

-Interaction with humans
+Interaction with and significance to humans

 A number of incidents have been reported in the Congo of this fish attacking humans.
 This reputation, combined with its strength, has earned it an almost mythical status among anglers, and it has been called the "greatest freshwater gamefish in the world".
+Hunters and fishermen in the Congo River Basin often spend entire days battling these huge fish.
+Its enormous size and shearing teeth make it powerful and difficult to capture, earning it the title of one of the world's greatest sports fishing challenges in sports fishing magazines.